micmejia/bible-dump/NKJV/1 Samuel/1 Sam 3.md

 And all Israel from Dan to Beersheba knew that Samuel _had been_ [^e]established as a prophet of the Lord.

 ###### 21
 Then the Lord appeared again in Shiloh.
-For the Lord revealed Himself to Samuel in Shiloh by the word of the Lord. ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 501 Nelson Pl, Nashville, TN 37214 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences ### Footnotes [^a]: 1 Samuel 3:3 _palace_ or _temple_ [^b]: 1 Samuel 3:13 Lit. _rebuke_ [^c]: 1 Samuel 3:15 So with MT, Tg., Vg.; LXX adds _and he arose in the morning_ [^d]: 1 Samuel 3:19 _fail_ [^e]: 1 Samuel 3:20 _confirmed_
+For the Lord revealed Himself to Samuel in Shiloh by the word of the Lord.